ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 26. The [centralManager(_:didDisconnectPeripheral:error:)](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518791-centralmanager/) function is called if the central manager gets disconnected from a peripheral
     1. We start scanning for the scale again
 27. The [peripheral(_:didUpdateValueFor:error:)](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518708-peripheral/) function gets called when the `notify` characteristic changes
-28. If the received value is 17 bytes, decode the relevant bytes and display the measurement received
+28. If the received value is 17 bytes, decode the relevant bytes, and display the measurement received

 ![macos cli app running](macos_cli_running.png)

+Wow, we created a native macOS app to communicate via BLE!
+The full Xcode project can be downloaded [here](etekcity_nutrition_cli.zip)

 ## Conclusion

-Wow, we sure covered a lot.
+We sure covered a lot.
 To recap, we learned:

 1. How to interrogate a Bluetooth Low Energy peripheral using the app LightBlue
 2. How to decode a weight measurement from a scale peripheral's notify characteristic